harrycresswell/harry/content/page/uses.md

 ## Project management

-I’ve been using [Notion](https://www.notion.so/) as a project management for a number of years.
-I use [the P.A.R.A method](https://fortelabs.com/blog/para/) to manage its flexibility.
-I also use it as a general bookmarking tool, by saving web pages using the Notion Web Clipper.
+I’ve been using [Notion](https://www.notion.so/) as a project management for a number of years, using the [P.A.R.A method](https://fortelabs.com/blog/para/) to manage its flexibility.
+I also use it as a general bookmarking tool, saving web pages using the Notion Web Clipper.
 My final use for Notion is for tracking health related things, like running, meditation, workouts, and so on.

 [PandaDoc](https://www.pandadoc.com/) is great for collection e-signatures on proposals and work agreements.
 I like to design these docs in Figma, then upload them to PandaDoc to collect the signature.
 It’s a nice feature which means you don’t have to use a pre-built template.

 [Screenity](https://chrome.google.com/webstore/detail/screenity-screen-recorder/kbbdabhdfibnancpjfhlkhafgdilcnji?ref=producthunt)** is a great tool for async video communication.
 Record quick videos via a browser extension, get a link to the video and share the URL with clients or colleagues.
-It’s a great way to get out of unecessary meetings.
+It’s a great way to get out of unnecessary meetings.

 [Kap](https://getkap.co/)** is my screen capture tool of choice.